 The Victorian Government will help Victorian households cut their electricity bills through the Solar Homes Package which will be delivered by the newly established Solar Victoria.

 Eligible households can claim a rebate up to $2,225 on the cost of a solar PV system or a $1,000 rebate for the replacement of hot water systems with solar hot water.

-Households will only be eligible for one rebate under the Solar Homes package (i.e. a household that accesses a solar hot water rebate cannot claim a solar PV rebate).
+Households will only be eligible for one rebate under the Solar Homes Package (i.e. a household that accesses a solar hot water rebate cannot claim a solar PV rebate).
 Rebates are available for systems installed from 19 August 2018.

 For all general enquiries please contact us on 1300 363 744 or at email@example.com

-True Value Solar exiting the Australian market
+True Value Solar, Energy Matters/Flextronics leaving Australian market

-True Value Solar has obligations under the Australian Consumer Law (Vic) which includes honouring all existing contracts and workmanship.
+They each have obligations under the Australian Consumer Law (Vic) which includes honouring all existing contracts and workmanship.